MohammadAmmar9890/LGM-Task2_Get-User-Website/README.md

-# LGM Task - 2
-## Creating a Web Application with API call using React App
+# Web Application with API call using React App

 ## Screenshort: